Foundations on the Hill and District Meetings

 Day at the Capitol

-Philanthropy Colorado and Colorado Nonprofit Association members are encouraged to take part in our annual Day at the Capitol, which in 2019 featured remarks by our newly elected regulators, Colorado Attorney General Phil Weiser and Colorado Secretary of State Jena Griswold (pictured at right).
+Philanthropy Colorado and Colorado Nonprofit Association members are encouraged to take part in our annual Day at the Capitol, which last featured remarks by Colorado Attorney General Phil Weiser and Colorado Secretary of State Jena Griswold (pictured at right).
 The event was postponed in 2020 and 2021 due to COVID restrictions.

 The 2019 event also marked the official release of our Colorado Nonprofit Economic Impact Study, which was distributed directly to every senator and representative at the State Capitol.
 The report was commissioned by Philanthropy Colorado and our partners: Colorado Nonprofit Association, Community Resource Center, Denver Office of Strategic Partnerships, Spark the Change Colorado and University of Colorado Denver School of Public Affairs.